-A list of the ten most iconic flowers of Greece is not difficult to create since Greece is home to some of the most spectacular flowers worldwide.
-One of the most striking things one notices as soon as they depart from the airport and get into the countryside is that the highways themselves are lined with overflowing borders of pink and white oleander.
+A list of the ten most iconic flowers of Greece is not difficult to create since Greece is home to some of the most spectacular flowers in the world.
+One of the most striking things one notices on leaving the airport and getting into the countryside is that the even highways are lined with overflowing borders of pink and white oleander.

 One would think that any country that has such luxuriant flowers lining the most out-of-the-way roads must be full of a wealth of flora.
 And you would be right.

 From the saffron crocuses that Minoan women were pictured gathering in frescoes in Minoan times, to the blood-red peonies of Mt.
 Parnassus, to the golden blossoms of Sideritis clandestina—with which Greek Mountain Tea is made—Greece has an endless bounty of blossoms.
 Below are ten of the most iconic of these flowers.

 Found interspersed among the rocky terrain of the Acropolis of Athens is a small plant that features the most delicate of little pink flowers, called the Micromeria acropolitana.

 Measuring just five to thirty cm (up to twelve inches) in height, it is easy to walk past this plant without even noticing it.
 Yet this modest flower, which is beloved by Greeks and botanists alike, has an interesting history in itself.

 This unassuming but lovely plant is completely unique, as it only grows on the Acropolis, the ancient hill of Athens, home to the Parthenon, the most iconic structure in the history of Western civilization, ensuring it is at the top of the list of the most emblematic flowers of Greece.